 Global efforts to contain the Zika virus outbreak worldwide have been implemented by various public heath bodies, including the World Health Organization.
 Various Zika virus infections have been suggested to be associated with congenital malformations and autoimmuneneurological presentations, including microcephaly, cranial nerve dysfunction, and Guillain-Barré Syndrome (GBS).
 In April 2007, the first human outbreak of the Zika virus was documented in the Pacific – in Yap State, Federal States of Micronesia (FSM).
 Since then, about ten other Pacific Islands have documented the outbreak of the Zika virus disease.
 The main aim of the review was to describe the distribution and magnitude of the Zika virus infections reported in the Pacific islands from 2007 to February 2016; and explore the utility of routine acute flaccid paralysis (AFP) surveillance to detect ZIKV emergence.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, Host population, Infections and infectious diseases, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Minorities, Neonates/infants, Nervous system and neurological diseases, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, Host population, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Minorities, Neonates/infants, Nervous system and neurologic conditions, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Viral fevers/VHF, Zoonotic and other pathogens